langshake/langshake.github.io/whitepaper.md

 2. Run `langshake build`:
    - Extracts and caches schema data
    - Generates JSON files in the `/langshake/` directory
-   - Computes `checksum` per file (excluding that field)
+   - Computes a checksum for each file (excluding the checksum object)
    - Builds Merkle tree
    - Outputs `.llm.json` with root and optional context

 3. Validate with `langshake validate`:
    - Re-extracts schema from source HTML
-   - Recalculates hash and compares with published `checksum`
+   - Recalculates hash and compares with published checksum
    - Skips cache during strict validation

 4. LLM/AI discovery is handled solely via the standard `.well-known/llm.json` file at the root of your domain.